China's Smog Is as Deadly as Smoking, New Research Claims

-Current severe smog in northern China is affecting nearly half a billion people
+Current severe smog in northern China is affecting nearly half a billion people+ READ ARTICLE

 Air pollution could be the cause of 1 in 3 deaths in China, new academic research suggests, making everyday life about as deadly as smoking cigarettes in some parts of the country.